yxCybSec/yhy-AVeriTeC-dataset/README.md

+This repository maintains the dataset described in the paper [AVeriTeC: A Dataset for Real-world Claim Verification with Evidence from the Web](https://arxiv.org/abs/2305.13117).
 ### Format 格式

 The dataset is formatted as JSON, with each split located as a separate file in the `data/`-folder.
 Each claim is an object of the following form: